Jamie-Clayton/Docs/_posts/2021-04-21-microservices-architecture.md

 - **Error rate:** % of requests that fail
 - **Saturation:** CPU, memory, disk, database connections
 - **Business metrics:** Orders/hour, signups/day, revenue/month

+## The takeaway

+Microservices trade operational simplicity for independent scaling and team autonomy.
+That trade only pays off past a certain size — large teams, divergent scaling needs, deployment cadences that genuinely conflict.
+Below that line you inherit the network failures, the eventual consistency, and the monitoring burden without the benefits that justify them.
+So unless you already have the observability to run them, stay a monolith until something specific breaks.
+When you do split, the resilience patterns above (timeouts, retries, circuit breakers, health checks) aren't optional extras; they're the price of admission.

 ## References